Argentina gets second reprieve from U.S. court on debt payment

 December 15 is a critical day because Argentina is scheduled to pay $3 billion on warrants issued as part of the debt swaps.

-This had raised fears of another default because if Argentina had refused to pay the holdouts, as was expected, U.S. courts could have disrupted payments to holders of restructured bonds handled by intermediaries such as banks and clearing houses.
+This had raised fears of another default because if Argentina had refused to pay the holdouts, as was expected, U.S. courts could have disrupted payments to holders of restructured bonds.

 Argentina next owes money on its restructured debt in March 2013.